jinfwhuang/ds-toolkit/docs/identity.md

   - User could add more keys to their entry
   - User could rotate keys out of service
   - Each user has a human-readable name
-- See [examples](../experimental/eth-client) on how to interact with the smart contract in golang
+- See [examples](../experimental/eth-client) on how to register and modify user entries

 ## Examples of What the Identity System Could be Used For